 The good news from that end is that the major airlines know if they switch from an opaque system where savvy customers can game it and win to a non-gameable revenue based system, that they will lose billions of dollars in revenue as consumers switch from earning airline miles to earning cash back.
 The banks and their steady revenue stream won’t let that happen anytime soon.

-In March of 2014 I broke the news that AMEX consumer cards would be much harder to churn.
+In March of 2014 I broke the news that AMEX consumer cards would be much harder to burn.
 Officially most offers are once per lifetime now, though some don’t have that language and others have reported that after a number of years they’ve been able to get a signup bonus again on the same card.
 It’s hard to say exactly how many years it takes for that though.

 Effective today AMEX Business card applications now have this language as well.